ZF Sachs: Interwar period

 In 1929, on the eve of the great recession of 1929/30, Ernst Sachs sold the rolling bearing division with 3000 coworkers, which made about half of the enterprise, to the Swedish conglomerate SKF.
 This merged with the Schweinfurt Fries & Höpflinger AG, the Maschinenfabrik Rheinland from Krefeld, the Riebe-Werke and the rolling bearing production of the German weapons and munitions factories DWM, both in Berlin, to the United Ball Bearings AG (VKF, from 1953 SKF GmbH).
 With the proceeds Sachs paid off the Fichtel heirs and invested in sustainable developments, such as clutches, small engines and shock absorbers.

 Willy Sachs era

 National Socialism

 In 1932, Ernst Sachs died, and his only son Willy Sachs took over the company.
 In 1937 he presented at the Saxonette auto show a 60 cc engine that could be installed in the rear hub of bicycles.

 At the beginning of the Second World War, the number of employees was again at 7,000.
 During the war, there was no significant change in the product range.
-Almost every German tank was equipped with Sachs couplings.
+Almost every German tank was equipped with Sachs clutches.
 Among the over 7,000 workers in 1944, many were forced laborers.

 At the end of the war, 67% of the production facilities were destroyed.